photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 ### Step 2: Start the server ###

 Open a terminal and change to the folder in which the `docker-compose.yml` file has been saved.
-Use this command to start the server in the background and keep it running:
+Run this command to start PhotoPrism in the background and keep it running:

 ```
 docker-compose up -d
 ```

-Now open http://localhost:2342/ in a browser to see the Web UI.
+Navigate to http://localhost:2342/ to open the Web UI.
+You should see a login screen.

+!!! hint ""
+    If you can't connect, try starting the server without `-d`.
+This keeps it in the foreground and shows log messages for troubleshooting.
+Many issues are easy to fix.
+    You're welcome to ask for help in our [community chat](https://gitter.im/browseyourlife/community).
+    Should the server already be running, or you see no errors, there may be an issue with your browser, desktop firewall security settings, or the server is running on a different host and/or port.

 Sign in with the user `admin` and the initial password configured via `PHOTOPRISM_ADMIN_PASSWORD`.
 You may change it on the [account settings page](../user-guide/settings/account.md), or using the `photoprism passwd` command in a terminal.
 Enabling [public mode](config-options.md) will disable authentication.

 !!! note ""
-    It's not possible to **change the initial password** via `PHOTOPRISM_ADMIN_PASSWORD` after PhotoPrism has been started for the first time.
-The terminal command `docker-compose exec photoprism photoprism reset` will reset your database for a clean start.
-Ensure you're in the right directory and the container is running before using it.
+    For security reasons, it is **not possible to change an existing admin password via `PHOTOPRISM_ADMIN_PASSWORD`** after your instance has been started for the first time.
+The terminal command `docker-compose exec photoprism photoprism reset` can reset your database for a clean start if needed.
+Ensure you're in the folder in which the `docker-compose.yml` file has been saved and the container is running before using it or other CLI commands.
+Alternatively, you can drop and recreate the database or manually delete database files from its storage folder before restarting your instance.

-In case you can't connect, try starting the server without `-d` so that you see log messages for troubleshooting.
-PhotoPrism will report specific issues like bad folder permissions, or when it can't connect to the database.

 The server port and other basic settings may be changed in `docker-compose.yml` at any time.
 Remember to restart the container whenever it has been changed: